 Our operations in Mainland China are subject to significant regulatory scrutiny.
 The legal system in Mainland China provides government authorities broad latitude to conduct investigations and many Chinese regulations, including those governing our business, are subject to significant interpretation, which may vary from jurisdiction to jurisdiction.
 Because of significant government concerns in Mainland China regarding improper direct selling activities, government regulators closely scrutinize activities of direct selling companies and activities that resemble direct selling.
 The government in Mainland China continues to inspect and interview companies in the direct selling industry on a regular basis, which has and may continue to increase regulatory scrutiny of the industry and our business.
-As a result of negative media coverage about the healthcare-related product claims made by a competitor in the direct selling industry in Mainland China, the government recently increased its scrutiny of activities within the health products and direct selling industries.
+Initially as a result of negative media coverage about the healthcare-related product claims made by a competitor in the direct selling industry in Mainland China, the government's scrutiny of activities within the health products and direct selling industries has been at higher levels during 2019.
 During this time, we have been receiving and addressing an increased number of government reviews, inspections, and inquiries and consumer complaints in Mainland China, and negative media coverage has spread to include additional companies, including ours.
 Government regulators frequently make inquiries into our business activities and investigate complaints from consumers and others regarding our business.
-Some of these inquiries and investigations in the past have regulatory inquiries and investigations, and any determination that our operations or activities at stores and warnings.
-We continuously face the risk of regulatory inquiries and investigations, and any determination that our operations could result in substantial fines, extended interruptions of business, and termination of necessary licenses and permits, including our direct selling and other licenses, all of which could harm our business.
+Some of these inquiries and investigations in the past have resulted in the payment of fines by us or members of our sales force, interruption of sales activities, or the activities of our sales employees, independent direct sellers or independent marketers, are not in compliance with applicable regulations could result in substantial fines, extended interruptions of business, and termination of necessary licenses and permits, including our direct selling and other licenses, all of which could harm our business.